shaktisuman/DocPoint/README.md

 ---

 # Description
-We propose to create an appointment booking app for doctors' appointments where a patient can go online and self schedule an appointment with a doctor.
+Instead of calling in to request an appointment, we propose to create an appointment booking app for doctors' appointments where a patient can go online and self schedule an appointment with a doctor.

 ---
 The app would have following features